 A trekking suspension system typically has an internal frame; it gives great support, comfort and ventilation.
 Suspension systems are excellent for heavy loads over extended periods of time.
 They are padded and usually adjustable.
 This type of system gives a more custom fit and added comfort for the hiker.

 A hydration system is built into the pack specifically for water.
 It includes a reservoir and a sip tube.
 Some packs come with the hydration system, others have a space for it, but you need to purchase it separately.

 There are different volumes of reservoirs which you will choose depending on your activity.
 For thru-hiking and mountaineering you may want the larger reservoir.
 It is recommended to drink at least one liter of water for every hour of activity.

-A large reservoir of about 3 liters weighs 6.6 lbs.; you need to take this into consideration when choosing your hydration system.
+A large reservoir of about 3 liters of volume, weighs 6.6 lbs, and you need to take this into consideration when choosing your hydration system.
 The benefits of having a hydration system are simple: you don’t have to stop to take out a water bottle to drink – just sip from the tube.

 Compression straps are also important; they help condense the load so you can keep it over your center of gravity for better balance.
 There are a few things to look at when it comes to straps.

 - Quick release buckles: no one wants to fumble with buckles;

 - Length: make sure the straps are long enough to accommodate items you may carry in or on your pack;

 - Even spacing: look for packs that have at least three compression straps down each side; this will go a long way in squishing and stabilizing your pack;

 - Blocking: make sure the straps do not block access to pockets and pouches; you do not want to undo a strap just to get to your sunglasses;